Scott Valentine (actor)

-Scott Eugene Valentine (born June 3, 1958) is an American actor, best known for his role as Nick Moore on the series Family Ties.
+Scott Eugene Valentine (born June 3, 1958) is an American former actor, best known for his role as Nick Moore on the series Family Ties.

 Life and career

 Valentine was born in Saratoga Springs, New York, the son of Beverly Ann (née Hanna) and Edward Eugene Valentine.
 He began to pursue acting one year into his college education, attending the American Academy of Dramatic Arts in New York City.
 He completed the three-year program in one and a half years.
 He got as far as a screen test for the film The Lords of Discipline when he was hit, run over, and dragged by a truck on September 17, 1981 and his career was halted for three years as he recovered.
 He moved to Los Angeles and landed a recurring role on the TV series Family Ties as Nick Moore for seasons 4 through 7.

 During an interview for Montreal radio station CJAD, Valentine thought the role was not challenging enough for the money he was receiving, saying: "I'm so glad I went to the American Academy of Dramatic Arts and to all the other fine acting institutions so I could grunt on primetime television.
 The primal dig, the date from hell.
 It was a lot of fun, but literally there were times where I only had to utter two guttural utterances in a show and they paid me a bundle of cash for it.
 I felt bad at times."

 Valentine's success as Nick Moore on Family Ties led to three separate spin-offs.
 The first, Taking It Home, starred Valentine and Herschel Bernardi.
 Filming was canceled following Bernardi's death in 1986.
 The second spin-off placed Valentine's character in a Friends-like environment in New York City, and the character was employed at a juvenile detention center.
 The scripts written were considered not good enough to film a pilot by NBC.
 The third was a pilot episode for a spin-off titled The Art of Being Nick; the episode aired once and co-starred Julia Louis-Dreyfus.
 "It came in number two and they still didn't pick it up," recalled Valentine.
 The episode aired on August 27, 1987, just prior to the new television season beginning in September.

 He has appeared since then as a guest actor in several hit television series such as CSI: NY, NewsRadio, and JAG; his first major motion picture, My Demon Lover; and numerous TV and direct-to-video films.
 He also voiced The Phantom in Phantom 2040 and portrayed Metallo in Lois & Clark: The New Adventures of Superman.